urso/scala_prob/README.md

 Examples:
 ---------

-In order to use the examples in the scala REPL, you have to compile them first and then start the REPL using make:
+In order to use the examples in the scala REPL, you just need to load them into the scala console startet using "sbt console" and call the example its "run" method:

-    $ make # compile examples
-    $ make repl # run scala repl with correct classpath

-In the REPL you can run the examples by typing "<example>.run" (well, you should know how to use the REPL).
-Try:

-    > Diagnosis.run
+    $ sbt console
+    scala> :load examples/MontyHall.scala
+    Loading examples/MontyHall.scala...
+    defined module MontyHall
+    scala> MontyHall.run
     ...

-    > MontyHall.run
+    scala> :load examples/DrugTest.scala
+    Loading examples/DrugTest.scala...
+    defined module DrugTest

+    scala> DrugTest.run
     ...
-    > SpamPlan.run

 Recommended example reading order: